storacha/specs/w3-filecoin.md

 ### Storefront offers a piece to aggregate

-Once a Storefront receives a valid piece, it MAY be offered for aggregation, so that it makes its way into a Storage Provider.
-Aggregation MAY be handled asynchronously, therefore the Aggregator MUST acknowledge a request by issuing a signed receipt.

-Once an Aggregator successfully receives a piece offer, the piece gets queued for aggregation.
-A receipt is created to prove the transition of the offered aggregate state from `null` into `queued`.
-It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it is a NOP.
+Storefront SHOULD propagate submitted pieces into Filecoin Storage Providers by forwarding them to an aggregator.

-This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the piece was added into an aggregate) or fails, so that its receipt MAY be looked up using it.
+The Aggregator MUST queue offered pieces for an aggregation and issue a signed receipt proving that submitted piece has been `queued`.
+Issued receipt MUST link to a followup task (using `.fx.join` field) that either succeeds with inclusion proof (if the piece was included into an aggregate) or fail, in order to allow state lookup by its receipt.

+If piece submitted by Storefront has already been queued, receipt with the same result and effect MUST be issued.

+> Pieces across Storefronts SHOULD not be deduplicated.

-After an aggregator dequeues the piece, it will be included into an aggregate to be offered for Storage Providers.
-A receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
-If successful, a inclusion proof MUST also be provided.
+After an aggregator dequeues the piece and includes it into an aggregate, it MUST issue a receipt with a piece inclusion proof, transition state of the submitted piece from `queued` into `accepted` or `rejected`.

 ```mermaid
 sequenceDiagram